ipfs/devgrants/BOUNTIES.md

 Bounties are paid out by the originating party.

 ## Note
-RFPs are just one aspect of the IPFS project's overall grant program.
+Bounties are just one aspect of the IPFS project's overall grant program.
 Check out the top level of the [IPFS Grant Platform repo](https://github.com/ipfs/devgrants) to see the big picture.